Mark2000/ende/README.md

 Developed by Mark Stephenson as a final project for CU Boulder's ASEN 5254: Algorithmic Motion Planning in Fall of 2022, taught by Morteza Lahijanian.

-## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details

 ## References
+Incomplete list, see paper for more.

 ### Constained Attitude Maneuvers
 * R. Calaon and H. Schaub, “Constrained Attitude Maneuvering via Modified-Rodrigues-Parameter-Based Motion Planning Algorithms,” Journal of Spacecraft and Rockets, vol. 59, no. 4, pp. 1342–1356, Jul.
 2022, doi: 10.2514/1.A35294.